 Swimming lessons are provided by the LA for our Year 5 pupils (and any Year 6 who have not yet reached the required grade).
 Children will walk to the Dome each week throughout the autumn and spring terms.
 We also take part in Swimming Galas organised by the Doncaster School's Amateur swimming Association.

 The Governors of the school have adopted the Diocese of Hallam Policy for developing Education in Personal Relationships.
 This encompasses both sex education and education in personal relationships.
+We have also invited the team form Big Talk into school to open the year with a session for parents before they deliver curriculum content to the children as a starting point for leaning.
 Parents have the right to withdraw their child from any aspect of sex education, and are informed in advance about when this is to be covered in the curriculum.

 School Inclusion and Access